krakenjs/neff/README.md

+Neff is simple express middleware for handling feature flags.

+#### Usage

 The standard way to use neff on the client & the server side is to check for enabled features using the `isEnabled()` API.

 ```javascript